The Malua Bay Rural

-There are two distinct alert seasons for the Malua Bay Rural Fire Brigade and to make this website reflect that and be fully worthwhile, no matter what season, we have established two information threads from this page the first and most important is the summer high risk thread where the brigade has to be ready to respond to open area fires very quickly.
+There are two distinct alert seasons for the Malua Bay Rural Fire Brigade and to make this website reflect that and be fully worthwhile, no matter what season, we have established two information threads from this front page.
+The first and most important is the summer high risk thread where the brigade and community have to be ready to respond to open area fires very quickly.
 The second season thread is the winter months when we cover more urban issues locally, support other agencies, get ready for next season and help residents prepare their properties for the next fire season.
 Acknowledging these quite distinct seasonal differences our emphasis changes.
 The links to these branches are:

 One of the important things you need to do primarily during the fire season but year round is to keep informed of weather conditions, emergency alerts and changing updates as they happen.
 We offer a cluster of websites that we have called Alert Watch to assist you to quickly assess the prevailing conditions and their impact on fire potential and intensity.
 These are sites that will give you up to date information on the fire situation, fire declarations, emergency announcements and a quick means to follow developing weather conditions.
 It is worth becoming familiar with these updates and how they change before the fire season arrives.

 Have a Plan

 Bush fires are a natural part of the Australian environment

 and occur regularly, but many people fail to prepare for them.
 When

 threatened by bush fires, people will often leave it too late to make

 critical decisions and often have few safe options left.